jtdaugherty/brick/docs/guide.rst

 * ``focusedFormInputAttr`` - this attribute is used to render the form field that has the focus.
-* ``invalidFormInputAttr`` - this attribute is used to render any form field that has user input that has valid validation.
+* ``invalidFormInputAttr`` - this attribute is used to render any form field that has user input that has invalid validation.

 Your application should set both of these.
 Some good mappings in the attribute map are: